 AI-powered risk detection capabilities include:

-- Pattern recognition: identifying similarities to past failed initiatives.
+- Pattern recognition: Identifying similarities to past failed initiatives.

-- Sentiment analysis: detecting resistance in team communications.
+- Sentiment analysis: Detecting resistance in team communications.

-- Resource conflicts: spotting overallocation across multiple projects.
+- Resource conflicts: Spotting overallocation across multiple projects.

-- Dependency mapping: highlighting hidden connections between initiatives.
+- Dependency mapping: Highlighting hidden connections between initiatives.

-Organizations using monday work management as a change management tool leverage Portfolio Risk Insights to automatically scan projects and flag risks by severity, enabling proactive intervention.
+Organizations using monday work management as a change management tool can leverage Portfolio Risk Insights to automatically scan projects and flag risks by severity, enabling proactive intervention.

 Intelligent stakeholder sentiment analysis